kmuthukk/yugabyte-db/docs/building-document-store-on-rocksdb.md

 IO.
 For example, CockroachDB, another database that uses RocksDB as its storage engine, incurs a Go &lt;=&gt; C++ switch in the critical IO path because the query execution layer is in Go language and storage engine (RocksDB) is C++.
-The number of these language-boundary hops needed to process fairly simple queries can still be significant and this one of the factors that adversely
+The number of these language-boundary hops needed to process fairly simple queries can still be significant and this is one of the factors that adversely
 <a href="https://blog.yugabyte.com/yugabyte-db-vs-cockroachdb-performance-benchmarks-for-internet-scale-transactional-workloads/">impacts performance.</a>